plblum/jivs/planning/Learning-Jivs-with-server-pages.md

 ### When the Page Returns

 * Obtain the saved-state string.
-* Assign it to `ValueHostsManagerConfig.savedState`.
+* Assign it to `ValueHostsManagerConfig.capturedState`.
 * Construct the new manager.
 * Understand that construction restores the saved data internally without notifying UI consumers.
 * Reconnect editor event handlers and validation presentation.